|Nutritional Guidelines (per serving)|

 Float orange and lemon slices in the punch.

 Place a maraschino cherry in each punch cup for a pop of color.

 How Strong Is the Sapphire Alpine?

-Bombay Sapphire is a 94-proof gin and the average peach schnapps weighs in at 46 proof while Curacao is about 60 proof.
+Bombay Sapphire is a 94 proof gin.
+The average peach schnapps weighs in at 46 proof, while Curacao is about 60 proof.
 With these numbers, we can estimate that a 1-ounce pour of each for a single cocktail would bring the drink to around 29% ABV (58 proof).

-She is a pretty cocktail, but looks can be deceiving.
-That is why I suggest cutting it down when making a punch.
-At the proportions I gave above, the punch would be a nice and mild 15% ABV (30 proof).
-This is slightly stronger than a glass of wine and should prevent too many 'bad drunk' incidents at the party.
+She is a pretty cocktail, but looks can be deceiving, so cut it down when making a punch.
+At the proportions above, the punch would be a nice and mild 15% ABV (30 proof).
+This is slightly stronger than a glass of wine and should prevent too many "bad drunk" incidents at the party.

 More Bombay Sapphire Cocktails

 Bombay Sapphire is a fantastic gin for a variety of cocktails and it's affordably priced so you can keep it in the bar for regular use.
-Here are a few more cocktails that are perfect for one of our favorite gins.
+After this one, try your hand at a few more gin cocktails.

 Sapphire Martini - Quite similar to the recipe above, this one skips the peach and opts for dry vermouth instead.